The province boasts 587 species of wildlife, including 10 species of amphibians, 93 mammals, 411 birds, eight reptiles and 65 fish.

 Once numerous throughout the North American plains, bison are now limited to isolated pockets.
 In Alberta, the best places to see them are at Elk Island National Park east of Edmonton, and near Waterton in southern Alberta.
-It was recently announced, February 2012, that bison would be returning to Banff National Park in a paddock just outside of Banff town site.
+It was recently announced, February 2012, that bison would be returning to Banff National Park in a paddock just outside of Banff townsite.

 Once common across the prairies, grizzly bears are now limited to the area surrounding the Rocky Mountains and forested areas in north-central and northwestern Alberta.
 They are bigger than the black bear with a large shoulder hump and are often light brown in colour.
-The best place to see grizzly bear in Alberta is in the foothills and mountains in the Kananaskis, Canmore, Jasper and Banff National Park areas.
+The best place to see a grizzly bear in Alberta is in the foothills and mountains in the Kananaskis, Canmore, Jasper and Banff National Park areas.

 Black bears are smaller than grizzly bears, normally with darker fur and straight rather than curved claws.
-They are more widespread than grizzly bear, living in forested areas.
+They are more widespread than grizzly bears, living in forested areas.
 Please review the Alberta BearSmart guide.